Dinglet/embedded-os/lab6/README.md

 # Lab6: Inter-Process Communication

-In Lab 6, student are asked to ....
+In Lab 6, students are asked to ....
 (TBA)

 ## Examples

+### Semaphore

-In the directory `examples` are example code to create/remove/use semaphores.
+There are 2 types of semaphores in Linux, namely System V semaphores and POSIX semaphores[^semaphore-type].
+In the directory, examples are example code to create/remove/use System V semantics.

+[^semaphore-type]: Citation needed

+- `makesem` creates a semaphore.
+- `rmsem` removes a semaphore.
+- `doodle` is an application with the wait (P) and signal (V) operations implemented, using a semaphore created previously.